 What age can I take out an equity release plan?

-The minimum age to be eligible for a lifetime mortgage is 55 and 60 for a home reversion plan.
+The minimum age to be eligible for a lifetime mortgage is 55 and 60 (or 65 with most providers) for a home reversion plan.
 Usually the older you are, the more cash you can release.

 There is no upper age limit, however your options may become limited over a certain age as some lenders will not lend to anyone over 90.